Caring for horses during the COVID-19 lockdown- what can I do?

 As an individual it is therefore your duty to consider whether riding (and the particular riding activity in question) is absolutely necessary and consider the potential impacts of doing so.
 The BEF has advised against riding if it carries a heightened risk such as jumping, or riding a particularly young, green or spooky horse.
 If you hack out, ensure that you still abide by 2 metre distancing rules and as ever be cautious of pedestrians and cyclists.

 The health and welfare of your horse, you and others around you is a priority so be sure to consult appropriate guidelines if you have questions.
-The BEF has published helpful advice here and make sure you stay up to date with the general advice published by the Government.
+Make sure you stay up to date with the general advice published by the Government.

 This blog is not intended to constitute legal advice.